 State regulations regarding demolition workers vary.
 In New Hampshire, for example, certification is required, while Oregon does not required certification or licensing.

 Demolition experts outside of the military typically receive long-term on-the-job training through the apprenticeship model, according to O*NET Online.
 In all cases, the worker must learn the basics of selecting, preparing and using explosive charges.
 Blowing up an old building in a crowded downtown area might require different techniques than setting charges to clear a path for road-building.
 Safety is paramount -- the timing, patterns, locations and strength of explosive charges all have an effect on the potential risk of the work.

 Demolition work is a small field.
-The U.S. Bureau of Labor Statistics reports that only 6,540 workers were employed in this field in 2013.
-The projected job growth is much less than average, at 5 percent through 2022.
-Average project job growth for all occupations is projected to be 11 percent for the same time period.
-O*NET Online notes that only 300 new jobs can be expected in the field from 2012 to 2022.
-You might need to relocate to gain the necessary experience or to find work.
+The U.S. Bureau of Labor Statistics reports that only 6,3,00 workers were employed in this field in 2018.
+The projected growth for explosive demolition jobs is about average, at 7 percent through 2026.
+Average project job growth for all occupations is projected to also be 7 percent for the same time period.
+The BLS notes that only 500 new jobs can be expected in the field from 2016 to 2026, so you might need to relocate to gain the necessary experience or to find work.